JB395/Pool-Payout-Manager/README.md

 ![8  Windows Command Line Launch](https://user-images.githubusercontent.com/29760787/85325959-763e9e80-b49a-11ea-9353-d625f7270d72.jpg)

 When the wallet launches and syncs the blockchain (creating address index and log events) it is all ready to add Super Stakers.
-Configure a Super Staker and then enable super staking on Settings – Options – Main – set “Enable super staking” and the Super Staker will be ready.
+Configure a Super Staker and then enable super staking on Settings – Options – Main – set "Enable super staking" and the Super Staker will be ready.

 # qtumd Super Staker